 2. Do Not Take Stimulants Before Sleeping Hours

 Avoid exercising, drinking caffeinated beverages, and overworking before your regular sleeping hour.
 Intake of stimulants or overworking mentally and physically can increase stress levels.
 Increased stress disrupts sleep.
 You can rather try meditation or slow-paced yoga to prepare for a good sleep.
-Or, you may even consume beverages that are responsible for a better sleep.
+Or, you may even consume beverages that are responsible for better sleep.

 3. Stick to a Sleeping Pattern

-To get good amount of sleep, create a schedule for your bedtime.
+To get a good amount of sleep, create a schedule for your bedtime.
 Go to bed at the same time every day.
 Also, it is advisable to wake up at the same time every day.
 This sets off your natural body clock.
 So, you may feel sleepy at the same time every day, and wake up on your own at a regular time.

 4. Get Rid of Distractions